grouptabs/backend/README.md

   type VARCHAR(30) NOT NULL CHECK (type IN ('SHARED', 'DIRECT')) );

-CREATE TABLE IF NOT EXISTS Participant (
+CREATE TABLE IF NOT EXISTS Contribution (
-	transactionId BIGINT NOT NULL REFERENCES Transaction(id) ON UPDATE CASCADE, userId INT NOT NULL REFERENCES User(id) ON UPDATE CASCADE, amount DECIMAL(20,2) NOT NULL,
+	transactionId BIGINT NOT NULL REFERENCES Transaction(id) ON UPDATE CASCADE, participant VARCHAR(255) NOT NULL,
+	amount DECIMAL(20,2) NOT NULL,
 );